Professor Farnsworth

 Professor Hubert J. Farnsworth, commonly referred to in-show as either Professor Farnsworth or simply Professor, is a fictional character in the American animated television series Futurama.
-The mad scientist proprietor of the Planet Express delivery service for whom the main characters work, he is the great (×30) grandnephew and the great (×31) grandson of series protagonist Philip J. Fry because of a time paradox.
-He alternates between intelligence and amoral senility due to his greatly advanced age.
+The mad scientist proprietor of the Planet Express delivery service for whom the main characters work, he is the great (×30) grandnephew by maternal lineage of series protagonist Philip J. Fry.
+He alternates between intelligence and amoral senility due to his greatly advanced age (the exact value of which has differed across episodes).
 He demonstrates a mastery of any field of science necessary for the series' plots and is suggested to be one of the most brilliant inventors on Earth.
-However, he falls asleep constantly, and he is implied to have routinely sent his former crews on suicide missions.
+However, he falls asleep constantly, and he routinely sends his crews on suicide missions.